Young Toddler “Seeds” 🌱

 walking Steadily without support | Self-Fed | pm Nap Only

 Our Young Toddler group of steady walkers is learning to grow in the comfort of their environment as they explore the world around them at a faster pace!
 We will start to focus on structure, sharing, and manners.
 It is our utmost goal to communicate with parents on a regular basis, so we provide a daily report of your child’s day including meals, diapering, sleep, and activities.
 Our experienced educators plan activities to stimulate creativity and to integrate developmental skills and concepts appropriate for this age.
 One-year-olds spend their days in exploration and investigation.
 They approach things that attract them and explore through their senses of touch, taste, and smell.
 The entire 50 acre farm is available to our new walkers and a strong appreciation for nature is developed during fun, educational walks around campus, and visits with our farm animals.
-Weekly specials in the Young Toddler program include Music and Movement, Art, Science, Farm Education, and Physical Education.
+Specials include Music, World Adventures, Science, Physical Education, Library, Farm, and Community Service.
 Children must be self-feeder, steady walkers.
 We do not provide bottles.
-We do not introduce training in this program.
-Pacifiers, stuffed animals, and blankets will be provided during nap time.
+Pacifiers, stuffed animals, and blankets will be provided during nap time only.

 Language—Using words to express needs, uses naming words for familiar people and objects, recites familiar songs, interested in pictures and text, listening to stories, responding to simple questions, often begins to have favorite words by age two, illustrates as age-appropriate.